PCMon/EvenBetterGunMacro/README.md

 ---

-A customizable macro based program intended to be used for Jailbreak Featuring a customizable hotkey and loadout
+A customizable macro based program intended to be used for Jailbreak.
+`nFeaturing a customizable hotkey and loadout.
 Optimized to work as fast as possible!
 (Times as low as 70ms for 10 weapon loadouts + explosive refills!)